TheSherlockHomie/100DaysOfCode-log/readme.md

 -   Solved Leetcode [Diameter of Binary Tree](https://leetcode.com/problems/diameter-of-binary-tree/)
 -   Solved Leetcode [Last Stone Weight](https://leetcode.com/problems/last-stone-weight/)

     **What I learned:**

 -   Graphs, and how to represent them in memory (adjacency list, adjacency matrix)
 -   Min and max Heaps
 -   Heaps in C++ STL.
 -   Priority Queues

+---

+### Day 54: May 24, 2020, Sunday

+**Today's Progress**:

+-   Participated in CodeForces #644 Div 3.
+Started an hour late.
+Ranked 10800.
+Was able to solve 2 questions on time (A & B), and solved D after time was up(if only I didn't think to be fancy and used a straightforward solution).

+    **What I learned:**

+-   KISS (Keep It Simple, Stupid).